Yaaruku Yaaro

+The film and its lead actor gained notoriety following its upload on YouTube.
+The film has been mocked and criticized for its poor filmmaking and acting.
+It has been subject to several online memes.
+Sam Anderson went on to appear in films as a supporting comedy actor.

 Plot

 The story opens as Deepa (Varnika), a medical college student, sings a song during the cultural festival.
-She is being surrounded by lush green fields and mountains but the college, or even the stage for that matter, is nowhere in sight.
-The next scene shifts to three robbers, ogling at Deepa.
-She is on her way to sit for her college examinations.
-But while wheeling her punctured scooter, the robbers snatch her chain and escape on a bike.
-In comes hero David (Sam Anderson) on a scooter who does a chase after them.
+The next scene shifts to three robbers ogling at Deepa.
+She is on her way to sit for her college examinations, but while wheeling her punctured scooter, the robbers snatch her chain and escape.
+Enters the hero David (Sam Anderson) on a scooter, who chases after them.
 He returns empty-handed and recognizes Deepa from the college function earlier.
 He praises her amazing vocal skills and gives his gold crucifix chain as a gift.
-Deepa refuses, but David then gives a sermon about Hindu-Christian difference.
-Yet, she still does not accept it.
+Deepa refuses and does the same when David then gives a sermon about Hindu-Christian difference.